ff18qd/cli-data-gem-assessment-v-000/README.md

 # Build a CLI Application with External Data

+I would like to build a CLI Application with Top 10 Engineering Universities in US

+1. User input which field of Top 10 Engineering Schools they would like to know
+2. User will get a list of 10 Engineering Schools in that field, ie. Top Electrial Engineering Schools in US
+3. Cli will ask user if they would like to know more details of one of the top 10 Schools
+4. User gives a number like 3 then cli will list the 3rd school name and school url for their reference

 ## Overview

 In this lesson you're going to build an application that provides a Command Line Interface (CLI) to an external data source.
 The CLI will be composed of an Object Oriented Ruby application.

 **Please note that while you will be writing code to scrape data from a public website, what we're really looking for is your capacity to effectively write good object oriented ruby code (objects, not hashes, separation of concerns, etc.) - we're less interested in the details of the regex's or selector you're using to parse the web pages that you're scraping.**